IB3 (TV channel)

-IB3 (/ca-ES-IB/) is a publicly funded Balearic television station.
+IB3 (/ca-ES-IB/, /ca-ES-IB/) is a publicly funded Balearic television station.

 IB3 began test transmissions on 1 March 2005—the holiday known as "Balearic Islands Day"—with the first regular broadcast beginning on 5 September 2005.

 It is owned by the Ens Públic de Radiotelevisió de les Illes Balears and Federación de Organismos de Radio y Televisión Autonómicos (FORTA).
-The studios are located in Calvià, a municipality of the island of Majorca, near Palma.
+The studios are located in Calvià, a municipality of the island of Mallorca, near Palma.

 Initially, the channel's transmissions were in Catalan (informative and children's programming) and Castilian (films, series and documentaries).
-Currently, the channel airs all its shows in Catalan only.
+Currently, the channel airs all its programming in Catalan only.